Yijunliulost/PaintIn2D-Program/README.md

 # PaintIn2D-Program

-Purpose: use OpenGL graphics primitives, how the event loop works, display vs world coordinate systems in 2D, and what role interactivity places a part with how the display functions.
+Purpose: Use OpenGL graphics primitives, how the event loop works, display vs world coordinate systems in 2D, and what role interactivity places a part with how the display functions.

 Overall: Create your very own paint program.
 You will use Unity in 2D mode and OpenGL commands.